on the blog

 • Legal exposure for both parties

-That’s why a franchisor who pauses sales during renewal is actually doing the right thing, even if it feels inconvenient or uncomfortable from the outside.
+That’s why a franchisor who pauses sales during renewal is actually doing the right thing, even if it feels inconvenient or uncomfortable from the outside when you are looking at franchise opportunities.

 What a Franchisor Updates During FDD Re-Registration